netdata/netdata/health/REFERENCE.md

 -   A few lines use space-separated lists to define how the entity behaves.
 You can use `*` as a wildcard or prefix with `!` for a negative match.
 Order is important, too!
 See our [simple patterns docs](../libnetdata/simple_pattern/) for more examples.
+-   Lines terminated by a `\` are spliced together with the next line.
+The backslash is removed and the following line is joined with the current one.
+No space is inserted, so you may split a line anywhere, even in the middle of a word.
+    This comes in handy if your `info` line consists of several sentences.

 | line                                                | required        | functionality                                                                         |
 | --------------------------------------------------- | --------------- | ------------------------------------------------------------------------------------- |